kencormican/milestoneProjectTwo/READMe.md

 -   The Headline data will be rendered at all window sizes.
 -   The Heat Map and Headline data will be rendered at all window sizes but changes from a 12 unit column to 10 units at the medium breakpoint.
 -   The Gender, Age, Hospitalisation & Transmission Type Pie Chart render at all window sizes moving from stacked to side by side at the medium breakpoint.
--   The bar charts  render to page beyond the medium breakpoint but change from a 12 unit column to a centered 10 unit column for large windows.
+-   The bar charts render to the page beyond the medium breakpoint but change from a 12 unit column to a centered 10 unit column for large windows.
--   The Table only renders to page beyond the large breakpoint.
+-   The Table only renders to the page beyond the large breakpoint.
 -   The Toggle Menu changes to reflect available elements across breakpoints.
 -   The Pie Chart image wrapper had to be altered at different breakpoints to interwork with the Google API & render cleanly at different window sized.
 #### Interactive Elements
 -   The Google Geo, Charts & Table libraries provide inbuilt interactivity features including responsive data on hover.
 -   In addition to the above an interactive table view slider and dropdown menus have also been added.
 -   The Table slider button allows the end user to expose partially hidden table data on click.
--   The Select Dropdown menues allow the end user to select the type of information displayed by the Pie Charts.
+-   The Select Dropdown menus allow the end user to select the type of information displayed by the Pie Charts.
 -   The default Navbar toggle behaviour has also been altered to collapse when a nav link item has been selected.